-Another study published by McKinsey found that women treated by female doctors were more likely to survive a heart attack than women treated by male doctors.12
+Another study published by McKinsey found that women patients treated by women doctors were more likely to survive a heart attack than women treated by male doctors.12

-These troubling findings highlight the very real consequences that can occur from a lack of diversity.
+These troubling findings highlight the very real consequences that can occur with persistent disparities.
 And yet, despite making up almost 50% of the U.S. workforce, women only represent 27% of all STEM workers.